mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 ```
 Tent (TL 3): Tent (TL 3): A basic tent provides shelter for two people against the
-weather, reducing skill check penalties by 2 (see page 74).
+weather, reducing skill check penalties by2 (see page 74).
 Cr.
 200.
 The TL 7 tent can be pressurised.
 There is no airlock – the tent is
 depressurised when opened.
 Cr 2,000.
 ```